-Politically, in 2004 and perhaps for the next decade, among the most prominent driving forces behind the spread of information and communication technologies and telecenters are the Millennium Development Goals.
-The MDGs are an important political and moral force because they were adopted by 189 states convened in New York at a Millennium Summit in September 2000.
+From Malaysia to Mexico and across the world, international agencies, national governments and local organizations are experimenting with information and communication technologies (ICTs) to build stronger economies, combat illness and disease, empower those without power, and to educate young people and older adults.
+Many of these challenges match the Millennium Development Goals which, for the next decade, will be among the most prominent driving forces behind the spread of ICTs.
+The MDGs are an important political and moral force because they were adopted by more than 190 nations whose representatives convened in New York at a Millennium Summit in September 2000.
 The Millennium Declaration listed specific development targets to be met by the year 2015.
-They included cutting world poverty in half, universal primary education, reducing child mortality by two-thirds, reducing the proportion of the population without clean drinking water by two-thirds, combat the incidence of malaria and HIV/AIDS, and other development goals.
-Parallel to and intersecting with this great attention to the Millennium Development Goals is the two part World Summit on the Information Society.
+They included cutting world poverty in half, universal primary education, reducing child mortality by two-thirds, reducing the proportion of the population without clean drinking water by two-thirds, combating the incidence of malaria and HIV/AIDS, and other development goals.
+Parallel to and intersecting with this great attention to the Millennium Development Goals is the two part World Summit on the Information Society (WSIS).